What ATS stands for

 - search engines that help to find candidates on the Internet

-- browser plugins and other techniques that allow you to quickly and conveniently add candidates to ATS
+- browser plugins and other techniques that allow you to quickly and conveniently add candidates to an ATS

 - create lists of potential passive candidates

 - track the progress of converting passive into active candidates

 Why is it better to manage this process in ATS than in projects created on Linkedin (option for paid account holders)?
 ATSs offer several essential benefits comparing to Linkedin projects:

 - sourcing for passive candidates is essentially the first step in the recruitment process; it is efficient to conduct all steps in one tool

 - tracking the whole recruitment process, including sourcing for passive candidates, in ATS, allows for standardized and consistent reports that take into account all methods for talent acquisition and all candidates sources

 - some ATSs (including Element) offer automatic verification whether the added candidate already exists in the system, an important and time-saving feature that is not available on Linkedin

 - ATS that supports sourcing passive candidates tracks relation with the candidate from the very beginning, that is since the first contact with the candidate

 TO BE CONTINUED...